 Served double-blind.
 The wine appears as a deep golden color.
 Medium+ viscosity.
 The nose is a fascinating combination of intense honey suckle, orange blossom, coriander, candied oranges, and candied nuts.
 The palate follows suit with more honey suckle, citrus blossom and a slight nutty characteristic.
 There is definitely some residual sugar here.
 There is really good acid keeping everything afloat.
 The finish is long and short of cloying.
 Really impressive texture.
 Based on the color and the somewhat oxidative notes, I figured this had at least 10-15 years of age on it.
 I vacillated between Sauternes and Riesling…ultimately calling Sauternes from Barsac (feeling as though this was more Semillon than Sauvignon Blanc).
 I chose, poorly.
-But the wine is good and it positively begs for spicy Asian food. — a month ago
+But the wine is good and it positively begs for spicy Asian food. — a year ago

 2015 vintage.
 A project started in 2011 by Olivier Bernard (of Domaine de Chevalier fame) in Sauternes from vineyards in 3 different terroirs (Sauternes, Barsac and Bommes).
 Contrary to classic white Bordeaux, Sémillon is king here, reflecting in this 70% Sémillon and 30% Sauvignon blanc blend, aged in French oak.
 Lune d'Argent is the middle range of the estate and the heart of the production.
 It stands for amazing value.
 Drinking beautifully now, but I suspect this will age gracefully for at least another 5 years.
 Light brilliant yellow.
 Very attractive nose combining exotic fruit with minerality, flowers and brioche.
 Juicy fresh pineapple and grapefruit, balanced mouth-watering acidity and perfectly integrated oak.
 This shows the potential of great dry white wines in the Sauternes region, where the famous sweet wines are sadly suffering from low demand in lethal combination with high production costs.
 Grab this one by the case at only 17,90 euros.
 Abv.
 13%. — 2 years ago